-You only need to walk down the hallways at Surrey Christian School to know that we are more and more clearly experiencing new global realties.
+You only need to walk down the hallways at Surrey Christian School to know that we experiencing global realities ever more clearly.
 The families represented in our schools have their roots in all parts of the world.
-We are becoming a United Nations technicolor mosaic of racial and ethnic diversity.
 This new reality has also sharpened our calling to be neighbors in the global village.
 We are committed to engaging our students with the deep needs of the world, the riches of its many cultures and languages and particularly our own calling to be generous with our wealth and the gift of Christian education.
-We have established several partnerships that encourage this generous giving and mutual learning.
+Over the years, SCS has established several school-to-school partnerships that encourage this generous giving and mutual learning.

-We have had a partnership with Juan Calvino Christian School in Honduras for many years where we provide scholarships to students to attend this school.
-In 2004 we began a relationship with a Christian community in Kabala, Sierra Leone, and built and now partner to operate this school with sponsorship funds from North America.
-We have a number of other relationships in Guatemala, Costa Rica, Korea and China.
-We have plans to develop relationships closer to home where communities have been pushed to the margins of Canadian society.
+For example, we have had a partnership with Juan Calvino Christian School in Honduras for many years where we provide scholarships to students to attend this school.
+Similarly, in 2004 we began a relationship with a Christian community in Kabala, Sierra Leone, and built and now partner to assist with the operation of this school with sponsorship funds from North America.
+We also have partnerships with schools in Brazil, Guatemala, South Africa, Japan, Korea, Taiwan, China, and northern BC.

 We want to be a learning community that teaches by doing and experiencing.
+As such, one aspect of these partnerships involves visitation.
 We know the transformation that happens when our students have the privilege of living with families who are among the very poorest in the world.
 These students most often come back from these trips with a renewed sense of their future life directions in career and work.

 For a more complete narrative history of GPCE, please click here.